AugustNagro/augustnagro.github.io/_posts/2020-1-11-vendetta-against-java-streams.md

 * We need to always think about auto-boxing, and use IntStream, LongStream, and mapToInt, mapToLong, etc.

 * The implementation of Stream is complex and generates garbage.
+Using Streams over small datasets or in tight loops will kill performance.

 * Catched exceptions are a huge pain to deal with.
 Code like `long sumOfSizes = Files.list(..).map(Files::size).sum();` is impossible, since we need to wrap Files.size in a try {...} catch (..) {} block.